OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

   - architects
 outsystems-tools:
   - service studio
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - process
+  - apply
-  - conceptual
+  - understand
 ---

 # From architecture to development

 This set of articles provide guidance on how to translate an architecture blueprint into a real [OutSystems](http://www.outsystems.com/) application.